angular-ui/ui-grid/README.md

 # Help!

 Head to http://ui-grid.info for documentation and tutorials.
-Join https://gitter.im/angular-ui/ng-grid to discuss development of the 3.x codebase.
-We're always looking for new contributors, for pro-level contribution guidelines look at [Contributor](CONTRIBUTING.md), if you're more of a first-timer with open source (or just need a refresher), look at [First Time Open Source Contributor](FIRST_TIMER.md), also look at [Developer](DEVELOPER.md)
+Join https://gitter.im/angular-ui/ng-grid to discuss development and ask for specific help.

+We're always looking for new contributors, for pro-level contribution guidelines look at [Contributor.md](CONTRIBUTING.md), if you're more of a first-timer with open source (or just need a refresher), look at [First Time Open Source Contributor.md](FIRST_TIMER.md), also look at [Developer.md](DEVELOPER.md)

 # Installing